videojs/video.js/docs/guides/removing-players.md

 Signs You Did It Wrong
 -------------------------

-If you encounter an console error in browser similar to this, you've probably forgotten to dispose() a player before removing it from the dom:

 ```
 TypeError: this.el_.vjs_getProperty is not a function
 "VIDEOJS:" "Video.js: buffered unavailable on Hls playback technology element."
 TypeError: this.el_.vjs_getProperty is not a function